javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 count();
 ```

-The browser may even show "the script takes too long" warning.
+The browser may even show a "the script takes too long" warning.

 Let's split the job using nested `setTimeout` calls: